there4/markdown-resume/README.md

 ## Feature Development

-In order to add new commands, you'll need to first install the dependencies:
+In order to add new commands, you'll need to first install the dependencies via `composer install`

-* `composer install`

 After that, you can run the `md2resume_dev.php` file from the command line.